Mayank77maruti/Mayank77maruti/README.md

 - 👋 Hi, I’m @Mayank77maruti
-- 👀 I’m interested in working on Backend using NodeJs.
+- 👀 I’m interested in working on cross platform applicaion using Tauri Rust and Backend using NodeJs.
 - 🌱 I’m currently learning about Database , MongoDB to be specific.
 - 💞️ I’m looking to collaborate on amazing projects and bring a positive impact on the world.
 - 📫 How to reach me https://www.linkedin.com/in/mayank-mohapatra-697744267/